 CareCloud EMR Software is a cloud-based integrated Electronic Health Records (EHR) Software that provides Patient Management (PM) software and Medical Billing services to practices and practitioners, whether it is a small f... read more

 Primary Care EHR software has been designed to meet all the administrative and healthcare-related requirements of physician practices.
 It caters to both the administrative and curative needs of the practice.

 Primary Care Electronic Health Records (EHR) software is subdivided into two types but these types overlap in many ways and mostly work together.
 These types are:

 Primary Care Electronic Medical Records software is a primary healthcare software used by physicians to provide better care to their patients.
 It is a digital online database that contains patients’ information, charts, demographics, previous treatment histories, prescriptions, and much more.

-The main function of primary care EMR systems is to increase the efficiency of practices so that they can provide improved cures to the patients.
+The main function of primary care EMR systems is to increase the efficiency of practices so that they can provide improved cures to patients.

 They are also called digital medical records, computerized medical records, or in some cases Electronic Medical Records (EMR) software.

 The main purpose of Primary Care Practice Management (PM) software is to help practitioners and their administrative staff manage the business side of their work more effectively and efficiently.
-The goal of PM systems is to improve the workflow of the physicians.
+The goal of PM systems is to improve the workflow of physicians.
 It allows them to give more time to the patients rather than indulging in the admin work.

-The Practice Management (PM) software helps practices to record all the patient information, charts, demographics, billing processes, appointments and thus saves precious time.
+The Practice Management (PM) software helps practices to record all the patient information, charts, demographics, billing processes, and appointments and thus saves precious time.

 Physician’s Office Management and Medical Information Systems (POIMS) are some other names of Practice Management Systems.

 Before adopting a top Primary Care EHR software, you should make sure that the software has the following key features:

 The Primary Care EHR software must be able to keep the detailed history of the patients in the database.
-It helps the physicians in making better decisions during the process of treatment.
+It helps physicians make better decisions during the process of treatment.

 The software must have a patient correspondence feature.
-It allows the practices to access various forms of correspondence which include excuse letters and checkup reminders etc.
+It allows the practices to access various forms of correspondence which include excuse letters checkup reminders etc.